Xmoncoco/palemachine/README.md

 # palemachine
 A YouTube downloader for server with a Spotify picture finder.

-## Why the name palemachine?
-Because I love the album "palemachine" by bo-en.

 ## How to use it?

 Firstly, you will need: